dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 If notcurses is built without FFmpeg, the following demos will fail immedaitely when specified: **xray**, **eagle**, **chunli**, **fallin**, **view**, **outro**.

+# AUTHORS

+* All code and design copyright Nick Black.
+* Images from Street Fighter II and Mega Man 2 copyright Capcom of America.
+* Images from Super Mario Bros. copyright Nintendo of America.
+* Images from Ninja Gaiden copyright Koei Tecmo America.
+* "Jungle with Rain" and "Ruins with Rain" copyright Mark Ferrari.

 # SEE ALSO
 notcurses(3notcurses), ncurses(3ncurses), terminfo(5)